---When setting the term, the authorized agency official should review the appraisal prior to loan closing to ensure loan terms are in accordance with the useful life of the security.--
+When setting the term, the authorized agency official should review the appraisal before loan --closing to ensure that loan terms are according to the useful life of the security.
+The authorized agency official must consider any depreciable nature of proposed security relative to the projected pay-down of principal and ensure that the agency loan is projected to be fully secured for the life of the loan.